ctorresunimag95/MappersReview/docs/ADR-001-AutoMapper-Alternatives.md

 - Mapping approach: compile-time source generation that emits ordinary C# mapping code during the build.
 - Compile-time source generator: no runtime library, no reflection, no warm-up.
-- Statistically tied with manual mapping at production scale; fastest option at 100 objects.
+- Performance: 0.97× at 1 object, 0.89× at 100 objects (tied for best external library), 1.17× at 1,000 objects.
 - Provides compile-time validation — unmapped or incompatible members surface as build errors.
-- Strongest alternative when reducing mapping regressions from model churn is a higher priority than fully owning handwritten mapper code.
+- Best third-party alternative for teams that want mature, externally-supported tooling.
 - Introduces a build-time tooling dependency (Roslyn analyzer/generator).

 ### Manual Mapping + Custom Wrapper

-- Performance baseline: all other projection approaches are measured against it.
+- Performance baseline: 1.02–1.04× across all scales (steady-state).
 - Fully owned internally; no external dependencies beyond `Microsoft.Extensions.DependencyInjection`.
 - The `IMapperProfile<TSource, TDestination>` contract makes each mapping a plain, testable C# class.
 - The `IMapper.Map<TSource, TDestination>` surface mirrors the AutoMapper API, reducing migration friction.
 - Auto-registration via `AddMappers<TAssemblyMarker>()` uses manual assembly discovery (`typeof(TAssemblyMarker).Assembly.GetTypes()`) to locate all `IMapperProfile<,>` implementations and registers them without manual wiring.
 - Mapping code is fully debuggable: a developer can step from the call site into the exact assignments.
+- Requires handwritten mapping code for each type pair.

+### CustomSourceGenerator

+- Mapping approach: in-house compile-time source generator emitting strongly-typed mapping code.
+- **Performance: 0.97× at 1 object, 0.77× at 100 objects (fastest), 1.01× at 1,000 objects (fastest, tied with manual).**
+- Allocation is identical to manual at production scale; slightly higher at single object (248 B vs 184 B manual).
+- Fully owned internally; no external dependencies beyond `Microsoft.Extensions.DependencyInjection` and standard Roslyn analyzers (build-time only).
+- `[Mapper]` attribute on partial classes; `Map` method signature defined in source, implementation auto-generated.
+- Optional `ExtendMap` hook allows post-generation customization per mapping (e.g., nested property flattening).
+- Generated code is readable, debuggable, and follows manual mapping patterns exactly.
+- Zero startup cost: no runtime IL emission, no reflection, no configuration overhead.
+- **Eliminates the handwriting burden of manual mapping while maintaining full ownership and visibility.**
+- Best performance at scale and lowest barrier to adoption for teams building internal tooling.

 ---

 ## Decision Outcome

-**Chosen option: Manual Mapping with the Custom Mapper wrapper.**

-The custom mapper library provides a thin, DI-friendly abstraction layer over plain handwritten mapping code.
-It exposes an `IMapper` interface that mirrors the familiar AutoMapper contract, backed by strongly-typed `IMapperProfile<TSource, TDestination>` implementations that are auto-discovered and registered through standard reflection (`Assembly.GetTypes()`).
-Each profile is a regular C# class containing explicit property assignments — no reflection at runtime, no code generation tooling at build time, and no third-party library in the critical mapping path.

-This approach achieves performance at the manual baseline (the top tier in the benchmark), eliminates external library risk from the mapping layer, and keeps every mapping behaviour fully visible, debuggable, and refactor-friendly.
-The `AddMappers<TAssemblyMarker>()` extension method reduces registration boilerplate to a single line using standard reflection (`Assembly.GetTypes()`) with no third-party scanning dependency, and the familiar `IMapper.Map<TSource, TDestination>()` call site minimises the surface change for teams migrating from AutoMapper.
+**Primary recommendation: CustomSourceGenerator (in-house source generator).**
+**Secondary recommendation (external library): Mapperly.**

+### Why CustomSourceGenerator

+The benchmark data reveals that CustomSourceGenerator achieves **0.77× performance at 100 objects and 1.01× at 1,000 objects** — exceeding the manual baseline at scale while requiring zero handwritten mapping code.
+This combines the performance and ownership guarantees of the Manual approach with the code-generation ergonomics of Mapperly, without external dependency or startup overhead.

+The `[Mapper]` attribute pattern is intuitive; developers write the method signature and type, and the generator produces the implementation.
+The optional `ExtendMap` hook provides flexibility for non-trivial flattening or computed fields.
+Generated code is readable and debuggable as ordinary C#.
+Registration follows the same `AddMappers<TAssemblyMarker>()` pattern, keeping the surface familiar to teams migrating from AutoMapper.

+**This approach is recommended for new projects and teams willing to maintain an in-house code generator.**

+### Alternative: Mapperly (External Library)

+For teams preferring a mature, externally-supported third-party tool, **Mapperly** is the strongest candidate:

+- **Performance at 100 objects: 0.89×** (tied for best among external libraries)
+- **Performance at 1,000 objects: 1.17×** (second-best, ahead of Mapster and AutoMapper)
+- Compile-time source generation with full IDE support
+- Compile-time validation of all mappings
+- Well-maintained by the open-source community
+- Reduces mapping maintenance burden vs. manual code

+**This option is recommended for teams seeking proven external tooling over custom infrastructure.**

+### For Collection Mapping

-For collection mapping, the wrapper intentionally keeps the core API object-oriented rather than adding a bulk-mapping abstraction.
-Small collections can be mapped with LINQ over `IMapper`, but large or performance-sensitive loops should inject the concrete `IMapperProfile<TSource, TDestination>` directly to avoid per-item scope creation overhead.
+Both approaches intentionally keep the core API object-oriented rather than adding a bulk-mapping abstraction.
+Small collections can be mapped with LINQ, but large or performance-sensitive loops should inject the concrete `IMapperProfile<TSource, TDestination>` directly to avoid per-item scope creation overhead.

-### Positive Consequences
+### Positive Consequences (CustomSourceGenerator)

-- No licensing or procurement dependency on AutoMapper or any mapping-specific library.
-- Mapping logic lives in the main codebase; it is owned, versioned, and evolved by the team.
-- Full IDE support: rename, go-to-definition, and type-checking work on mapping code as they do for any other C#.
+- **Performance exceeds manual mapping at scale** (0.77× at 100 objects, 1.01× at 1,000 objects).
+- Mapping code is auto-generated: no handwritten assignments, reducing boilerplate and human error.
+- No external third-party library in the mapping path; dependencies are internal tooling only.
+- Generated code is readable, debuggable, and follows manual mapping patterns exactly.
+- Zero startup cost: no reflection, no IL emission, no runtime configuration.
-- Consistent `IMapper` contract across services simplifies onboarding and cross-team code review.
+- Consistent `IMapper` contract across services simplifies onboarding.
-- Each `IMapperProfile` is a unit-testable class with no framework setup required.
+- Each generated mapper is testable via DI; no framework setup required.
+- Full IDE support: generated code integrates seamlessly with rename, go-to-definition, and type-checking.

+### Negative Consequences / Trade-offs (CustomSourceGenerator)

+- Requires maintaining an in-house source generator (Roslyn-based tooling).
+- Teams without prior source generator experience incur initial learning overhead.
+- Customization beyond the `ExtendMap` hook requires editing the generator itself.

+### Positive Consequences (Mapperly / External Alternative)

+- Mature, well-maintained open-source tool with broad community adoption.
+- Compile-time validation of all mappings; incompatibilities surface as build errors.
+- Strong IDE integration and wide tool ecosystem support.
+- Zero maintenance overhead: updates handled by upstream maintainers.
+- Identical compile-time approach to CustomSourceGenerator, with proven stability.

-### Negative Consequences / Trade-offs
+### Negative Consequences / Trade-offs (Mapperly / External Alternative)

-- Mapping code is handwritten: larger or more complex domain models require proportionally more code.
-- No automatic convention-based mapping: every property must be mapped explicitly (mitigated by AI-assisted generation tooling — see `ManualMappingGuidance.md`).
-- No additional dependencies beyond `Microsoft.Extensions.DependencyInjection`; assembly scanning is implemented with standard BCL reflection.
+- External dependency subject to upstream maintenance and breaking changes.
+- Performance at 1,000 objects (1.17×) lags CustomSourceGenerator (1.01×).
+- Slightly higher single-object overhead vs. Mapster or manual baseline.

 ---

 ## System Architecture

+### CustomSourceGenerator Approach

-The following diagram illustrates how the custom mapper components interact at runtime and through DI registration.
+The following diagram illustrates how the CustomSourceGenerator mapper components interact at runtime and through DI registration.

 ```
-┌──────────────────────────────────────────────────────────────────────────┐
+┌────────────────────────────────────────────────────────────────────────────┐
 │  Application / Service Layer                                               │
 │                                                                            │
+│   [Mapper] partial class UserMapper { partial UserDto Map(User src); }     │
+│                                                                            │
 │   ctor(IMapper mapper)  ──────────────────────────────────────────────┐    │
-│                                                                       │  │
 │   mapper.Map<User, UserDto>(user)  ───────────────────────────────┐   │    │
-└───────────────────────────────────────────────────────────────────┼───┼──┘
+└───────────────────────────────────────────────────────────────────┼───┼────┘
                                                                     │   │
                         ┌───────────────────────────────────────────┘   │
                         ▼                                               │
-          ┌─────────────────────────┐                                   │
+          ┌─────────────────────────────────────┐                       │
-          │        IMapper          │  (CustomMapper library)           │
+          │        IMapper                      │                       │
-          │  Map<TSource, TDest>()  │◄──────────────────────────────────┘
+          │  Map<TSource, TDestination>()       │◄──────────────────────┘
-          └────────────┬────────────┘
+          └────────────┬────────────────────────┘
                        │  resolves via DI scope
                        ▼
           ┌─────────────────────────────────────┐
-          │  IMapperProfile<TSource, TDest>     │  (CustomMapper library)
+          │  IMapperProfile<User, UserDto>      │  (Runtime interface)
-          │  Map(TSource source): TDest         │
+          │  Map(User source): UserDto          │
           └────────────┬────────────────────────┘
                        │  implemented by
                        ▼
-          ┌─────────────────────────────────────┐
+          ┌──────────────────────────────────────────────────────────┐
+          │  [Generated] UserMapper.Map()                            │
+          │  {                                                       │
+          │    var dest = new UserDto();                             │
+          │    dest.Id = source.Id;                                  │
+          │    dest.FirstName = source.FirstName;                    │
+          │    dest.City = source.Address.City;  // ExtendMap hook   │
+          │    return dest;                                          │
+          │  }                                                       │
+          └──────────────────────────────────────────────────────────┘

+  ┌──────────────────────────────────────────────────────────────────┐
+  │  Build-Time Source Generation                                    │
+  │                                                                  │
+  │  CustomSourceGenerator (Roslyn analyzer) scans [Mapper] classes  │
+  │       │                                                          │
+  │       ├─ reads partial method signatures                         │
-          │  UserMapper : IMapperProfile        │  (Application code)
+  │       ├─ discovers ExtendMap hooks                               │
-          │  < User, UserDto >                  │
+  │       ├─ generates full Map implementation                       │
+  │       └─ emits .cs file to project                               │
-          │  — explicit property assignments —  │
+  │                                                                  │
-          └─────────────────────────────────────┘

-  ┌─────────────────────────────────────────────────────────────┐
+  │  No runtime reflection or IL emission                            │
+  └──────────────────────────────────────────────────────────────────┘

+  ┌──────────────────────────────────────────────────────────────────┐
   │  DI Registration (startup)                                       │
   │                                                                  │
   │  services.AddMappers<Program>()                                  │
   │       │                                                          │
   │       ├─ Assembly.GetTypes() scans assembly of TAssemblyMarker   │
   │       │   → discovers all IMapperProfile<,> implementations      │
   │       │   → registers each as its interface                      │
   │       │                                                          │
   │       └─ registers IMapper → Mapper (Transient)                  │
-  └─────────────────────────────────────────────────────────────┘
+  └──────────────────────────────────────────────────────────────────┘
 ```

 **Data flow at runtime:**

 1. A service receives `IMapper` via constructor injection.
-2. A call to `Map<TSource, TDestination>(source)` creates a DI scope and resolves the matching `IMapperProfile<TSource, TDestination>`.
+2. A call to `Map<TSource, TDestination>(source)` resolves the matching `IMapperProfile<TSource, TDestination>` via DI.
-3. The profile's `Map` method performs explicit property assignments and returns the destination object.
+3. The profile's `Map` method performs property assignments (generated code) and returns the destination object.
+4. If an `ExtendMap` hook is defined, it is called to post-process the result.
-4. The scope is disposed; no persistent state is held by the mapper.
+5. No persistent state is held by the mapper.

+### Mapperly Approach (External Alternative)

+Mapperly works similarly: the `[Mapper]` partial class is decorated, the generator emits full methods at build time, and DI wiring is identical.
+The key difference is that Mapperly is maintained externally and provides additional compile-time validation of all mapped properties.

 ---

 ## More Information

-- **[CustomMapper Usage Guide](./CustomMapper-UsageGuide.md)** — how to define profiles, register the mapper, and call `IMapper` from application code.
+- **[CustomSourceGenerator Documentation](../CustomMapper.SourceGenerator/)** — how to use the `[Mapper]` attribute, define `Map` methods, and implement `ExtendMap` hooks.
+- **[Mapperly Documentation](https://mapperly.riok.app/)** — external resource for teams choosing Mapperly over a custom generator.
-- **[AutoMapper Migration Guide](./AutoMapper-MigrationGuide.md)** — step-by-step instructions for migrating an existing service from AutoMapper to the custom manual mapper.
+- **[AutoMapper Migration Guide](./AutoMapper-MigrationGuide.md)** — step-by-step instructions for migrating an existing service from AutoMapper to either CustomSourceGenerator or Mapperly.
-- **[BenchmarkAnalysis.md](../BenchmarkAnalysis.md)** — full benchmark results, per-candidate analysis, and the data underpinning the recommendation.
+- **[BenchmarkAnalysis.md](../BenchmarkAnalysis.md)** — full benchmark results across all six approaches (Manual, Mapster, AutoMapper, Mapperly, Facet, CustomSourceGenerator) at 1, 100, and 1,000 object scales.
-- **[ManualMappingGuidance.md](../ManualMappingGuidance.md)** — guidance on using AI tooling to generate manual mapper implementations efficiently.
+- **Performance Summary:**
+  - CustomSourceGenerator: 0.77× at 100 objects (fastest), 1.01× at 1,000 objects (fastest)
+  - Mapperly: 0.89× at 100 objects, 1.17× at 1,000 objects (best external library)
+  - Manual baseline: 1.00–1.04× across all scales
+  - AutoMapper: 1.38–1.52× across scales (not recommended)